 Creativity is the first word that is likely to pop in someone’s head when they hear the terms art and design.
 Both art and design require creative minds and they make for exciting careers too!

-So, if you have a knack for creativity, take a look at today’s blog to find out why you should pursue a course in art and design.
+So, if you have a knack for creativity, take a look at today’s blog to find out why you should pursue a course in design and creative business.

 What is art?

 Art is something that is usually an expression of a person’s emotions.
 It can be interpreted in different ways and even then have diverse perspectives.
 Depending on your viewpoint, art could be anything, and it does not always require words to be expressed.

 After debating for centuries over the correct definition of art, philosophers devised three categories of art:

 - Art as an expression: Expression in art forms came into prominence during the Romanticism era (1770 – 1850).
 Paintings started evoking feelings that were lapped up by the public.
 This is apt even in today’s time as some artists create paintings to induce emotions among the audience.

 - Art as representation (Mimesis): The concept of mimesis, commonly known as imitation, was developed by Plato, a Greek philosopher.
 The primary meaning of art was the replication of anything beautiful.
 Velasquez, Michelangelo and Rubens are some famous artists who were inspired by this philosophy.